vanticohq/.github/profile/README.md

 We welcome contributions from the community!
 If you want to enhance our tools or have an idea for a new feature, join the conversation.

 ### Who We Are
-We combine high-end security research with a real-world attacker mentality to reduce risk and fortify code.
+We combine high-end security research with a real-world attacker mentality to reduce risk and fortify organizations.

 **Some of our work:**
-* [@vanticohq](https://github.com/vanticohq) Our main GitHub organization
+- [@vanticohq](https://github.com/vanticohq) Our main GitHub organization